How do people pay for university courses and what about their living costs?

 How much are monthly repayments?

-The table below shows approximate monthly repayments for a range of salaries.
+The table below shows approximate monthly repayments for a range of salaries at the current threshold of £27,295.

 How does interest work on student loans?

-Like repayments, interest is linked to how much you earn, but it doesn’t change the amount you repay each month.
-This article by Martin Lewis explains the topic of student loan interest really well.
+Like the repayments, interest is linked to how much you earn, but it doesn’t change the amount you repay each month.
+This article by Martin Lewis (from last year) explains the topic of student loan interest really well.

 Financial support for eligible students